vivax3794/BCrushPy/README.md

 # BLovePy
-A python interpreter for BrainLove
+A python interpreter for [BrainLove](https://github.com/vivax3794/BrainLove)

+This is work in progress.